Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Festool DOMINO Joiner Alternatives

-The first thing to know about professional woodworking tools is this: they aren’t the big box brands.
+The first thing to know about professional woodworking tools is this: they aren’t big box brands.

-Instead, professionals turn to highly specialized woodworking tools that cut more precise, speed up production or have unique capability.
+Instead, professionals turn to highly specialized woodworking tools that cut more precisely, speed up production, or have unique capabilities.

 Why, then, is the Festool DOMINO on this list?
 Well, woodworking at its very basics is simply joining wood together to create a structure.
-And the DOMINO takes a traditional mortise and tenon joint (used for thousands of years) and creates a near-instant loose tenon joint.
+The DOMINO takes a traditional mortise and tenon joint (used for thousands of years) and creates a near-instant loose tenon joint.

 Key advantages: